leomoreno310/sphinx-readthedocs-test/docs/source/index.rst

 large genomic data analysis pipelines.
 For additional information or free trail/activation of your account, email us at help@almaden.io.

-Check out the :doc:`overview` section for further information, including :doc:`tutorials` for how to create your first bioinformatics workflow.
+Check out the :doc:`overview/overview` section for further information, including :doc:`tutorials/tutorials` for how to create your first bioinformatics workflow.

 .. note::